Arcsaber 11 Play review: affordable all-around ass-kicker?

 Where highly power-inclined rackets make it easy for the shuttle to bounce back over the net without you barely moving, my experience with the Arcsaber 11 Play was slightly more held back.

 I didn’t have to work much more to send the shuttle back over the net but I had a touch more control… or at least it gave me the illusion of control.
 Either way, it enabled me to adjust the angle slightly and make my follow up more challenging for the opponent.
-That, even on fairly powerful shots in an awkward angle close to the body where you aren’t able to produce much swing.
+That, even on fairly powerful shots in an awkward angle close to the body where you aren’t able to swing much.

 Midcourt and defense